SKoRSA/shadow-dom-survey/docs/docs/question-types/dropdown.md

 ## Best Practices

 1. **Use for long lists**: Dropdowns are ideal when you have many options (countries, states, etc.)
-2. **Clear placeholder**: The component automatically adds a "Select an option" placeholder
+2. **Clear placeholder**: Set a descriptive placeholder to guide users
 3. **Logical ordering**: Arrange options alphabetically or in another logical order
 4. **Mobile-friendly**: The component ensures your dropdown works well on mobile devices
 5. **Appropriate sizing**: The dropdown is styled to accommodate long option text